11 Benefits Of Oregano Oil | How To Use It & Side Effects

 Oregano Oil For Skin And Hair

-Oregano essential oil is popular in skin care products because of the anti-inflammatory and antioxidant properties of carvacrol (57).
+Oregano essential oil is gaining traction in the beauty industry due to its powerful anti-inflammatory and antioxidant properties, particularly from its active compound carvacrol (57).

 Collagen is an important structural component of the skin.
 It also prevents premature aging (58).
 Carvacrol promotes collagen synthesis by activating the genes involved in collagen production (58).
 The antioxidants present in oregano essential oil may also help in preventing cellular damage.